 - Lukewarm water - Try to use water between 95°F to 105°F. The warm water will enhance the activity of the yeast.
 Water that's cold will slow down the yeast, and water that's too hot could kill the yeast.

-- Salt - I recommend using non-iodized table salt or fine sea salt for the best distribution within the dough.
-Salt not only adds flavor, but it also strengthens the structure of the dough, which is important in rye bread.
+- Salt - Salt not only adds flavor, but it also strengthens the structure of the dough, which is important in rye bread.

-- Seeds - the optional addition of caraway, coriander, and fennel seeds adds a unique flavor to this traditional German rye bread.
+- Seeds - The optional addition of caraway, coriander, and fennel seeds adds a unique flavor to this authentic German rye bread.
 I recommend using whole seeds instead of ground seeds, which release their flavor into the bread as its baked.

 Below are the general steps to make this delicious Roggenbrot.
 For the full step-by-step directions and ingredient measurements, scroll down to the recipe card at the bottom of this post.

-1. In a large mixing bowl, mix together the rye flour, yeast, molasses, and water until it forms a really wet, loose mixture, and there are no visible pockets of dry flour.
+1. Mix together the rye flour, yeast, molasses, and water until it forms a really wet, loose mixture.
 Set aside for 20 minutes.

 5. Cover it with a clean kitchen towel and let rise until it about doubles in size, after about 1 hour.

-7. Cover the dough again with a towel and allow to proof for another 1 hour in a warm draft-free spot, until it puffs up.
+7. Cover the dough with a towel & proof for 1 hour, until it puffs up.
 It may or may not fully double in size.

-2. Add the all purpose flour, whole wheat flour, salt, and optional seeds to the rye flour mixture and mix the dough in the mixing bowl for a few minutes, until it forms a wet dough.
+2. Add the all purpose flour, whole wheat flour, salt, and optional seeds.
+Mix the dough for a few minutes until it forms a wet dough.

 4. Place the kneaded dough ball into the oiled mixing bowl.

-6. On a lightly floured work surface, tip out the dough and shape it into a round or oval shape.
-Gently spread the top edges of the dough down the sides and underneath, to create tension on the top.
+6. On a lightly floured surface, shape the dough into a round or oval shape & create tension on top.

 8. Bake for 30 to 35 minutes, until the loaf has a crispy crust and sounds hollow when tapped on the bottom.

-- To check if your dough is done proofing the second time (after shaping it) you can press your finger into the top of the dough about ½ inch deep.
+- Proofing: To check if your dough is done proofing (after shaping it) you can press your finger into the top of the dough about ½ inch deep.
 If the indent from your finger slowly springs back to its original shape, it’s done proofing.
 If the indent springs back right away, proof it for another 10 minutes and check it again.

 Recipe Variations

-- Rye bread (called Roggenbrot) and rye rolls (called Roggenbrotchen) are very popular around Germany.
-To make rye bread rolls, after the first rise, shape them into small even rounds.
-Allow them to rise the second time on the baking sheet, then bake them for about 18 to 22 minutes.
+- Rye Rolls: To make small rye bread rolls (called Roggenbrotchen) shape them into small even rounds after the first rise.
+Allow them to proof on a baking sheet, then bake them for about 18 to 22 minutes.

 Storing

-Store your German rye bread in a paper bag or clean kitchen towel at room temperature for up to 4 days.
-By storing your bread this way, air can circulate and moisture around the bread is regulated, so your bread will maintain a crisper crust.
+Store your cooled loaf of German rye bread in a paper bag or clean kitchen towel at room temperature for up to 4 days.
+I've found that this helps air circulate around the bread, so the crust stays nice and crisp.

-When I was first testing this recipe, my dough didn't rise because the dough was too dry, so I tweaked the recipe.
-Dough that's too dry won't expand well, and dough that's too wet won't be able to hold its shape as it rises.
+When I was first testing this recipe, my dough didn't rise because the dough was too dry, so it didn't expand well.
+I've tinkered with the recipe to get the wet-to-dry ratios juuust right.

 Other reasons your dough may not rise could be due to over-kneading or under-kneading your dough, with affect the dough's ability to trap gas and rise.

-Finally, using cold or boiling water can affect the yeast's activity.
+Or if you use cold or boiling water, that can greatly affect the yeast's activity.

-If your dough only contains rye flour, you probably need a proofing basket to help the bread dough hold it's shape as it proofs.
+If your dough only contains rye flour, you probably need a proofing basket to help the bread dough hold it's shape as it proofs, or bake it in a loaf pan.

-However, the all purpose flour and wheat flour in this recipe help the dough's structure, so you don't need a proofing basket.
-Just proof the dough on a baking sheet lined with parchment paper.
+However, the all purpose flour and wheat flour that I add to this Roggenbrot dough strengthen its structure, so you don't need a proofing basket.

 Ingredients